corefan/xenko-docs/en/manual/graphics/cameras/animate-a-camera-with-a-model-file.md

 1. In the **asset view**, select the model you want to link the camera to.
 Next to **Skeleton**, make sure a skeleton is specified that matches the model.

-2. Make sure the entity you want to attach the camera to has the model, animation clip, and animation script components necessary to animate it.
+2. Make sure the entity you want to attach the camera to has the model, animation clip, and animation script components needed to animate it.

     >[!Note]
-    >For instructions about how to do these, see [Animation](../../animation/index.md).
+    >For instructions about how to add these, see [Animation](../../animation/index.md).

 3. With the camera entity selected, in the **property grid**, click **Add component** and select **Model node link**.